-No 10 accused of more rule-breaking staff parties
+Boris Johnson's staff accused of more rule-breaking parties inside No 10

 No 10 have not denied the events took place on 16 April 2021.

-However, they did confirm Boris Johnson's former director of communications, James Slack, "gave a farewell speech" to thank colleagues ahead of taking up a new role as deputy editor of The Sun newspaper.
+They did confirm Boris Johnson's former director of communications, James Slack, "gave a farewell speech" to thank colleagues ahead of taking up a new role as deputy editor of The Sun newspaper.

 Mr Johnson was not at either gathering as he was spending the weekend at his country estate, Chequers.

-But the latest revelations come as the prime minister is facing fury from his own party over attending a drinks gathering in the Downing Street garden during the first lockdown.
+But the latest revelations come as he is facing fury from his own party over attending a drinks gathering in the Downing Street garden during the first lockdown.

+Labour's deputy leader, Angela Rayner, said "the buck stops with the PM" over the "culture and behaviours" inside No 10.

+According to the Telegraph, Mr Slack's leaving party coincided with another gathering in the No 10 basement for one of the PM's personal photographers.

+This latest report adds to the growing list of alleged parties said to have taken place in Downing Street and other government departments during the pandemic.

+But Mr Johnson has faced particular criticism after it emerged he had attended one during the first lockdown.

-Mr Johnson told MPs on Wednesday that he had joined staff for 25 minutes on 20 May 2020 to thank them for their hard work during the pandemic - but he said he had "believed implicitly that this was a work event".
+He told MPs on Wednesday that he had joined staff for 25 minutes on 20 May 2020 to thank them for their hard work - but he said he had "believed implicitly that this was a work event".

 A number of senior Tories have since called for his resignation, with backbencher Andrew Bridgen becoming the latest to join them.